 Even though meditation is not a typical physical exercise, it has similar effects as physical movement.
-It positively impacts any kind of sports practice, no matter if that’s basketball, gymnastics, golf, sailing or even esports.
+It positively impacts any kind of sports practice, no matter if that’s basketball, gymnastics, golf, sailing, or even esports.
 And since basketball got mentioned just now, here’s a short summary about how the NBA and WNBA get their head in the game with meditation exercises.

 Another thing to keep in mind is that you don’t need to sit on the floor cross-legged to be able to meditate.
 In fact, it’s better to get comfortable sitting on a chair or lying down somewhere.
-This will prevent any possible muscle or joint tension dragging your attention away from the practice.
+This will prevent any possible muscle or joint tension from dragging your attention away from the practice.

 WHEN TO CHOOSE YOGA for your ACTIVE RECOVERY workout

 The answer is simple – any time.
 But first, let’s discuss a bit about active recovery.

 According to sports scientist and Polar Fitness Ambassador, Brooke Turner, “active recovery means including low-intensity exercises that promote blood flow to the muscles, helping them to recover better and faster.”

 So, on active recovery days, instead of an all-day-long Netflix marathon on the couch, you should still be active to enhance blood flow throughout your body.